DO YOU NEED A PERMIT?

 - Replacing pilings, whether single pilings or part of a structure

-- Maintenance dredging under a boathouse or boat lift
+- Maintenance dredging under a boathouse or boat lift or within an existing navigation channel, marina, or harbor

 - Creating a new indented boat slip or boat ramp